DollieWP/dollie/readme.txt

 ### Privacy Policy
 Dollie uses Appsero SDK to collect some telemetry data upon user's confirmation.
 This helps us to troubleshoot problems faster & make product improvements.
-Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+Appsero SDK does not gather any data by default.
+The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
 We collect the data to ensure a great user experience for all our users.
-Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**
+Integrating Appsero SDK does not immediately start gathering data, **without confirmation from users in any case.**

 == Installation ==